Do you wonder if you can eat potato leaves after tasting the delicious dishes of Pumpkin leaves?

 - Add some sesame oil, ground white pepper, water, and salt.

-- Stir it properly and let it cook for a few minutes until all leaves are wilted.
+- Stir it properly and cook for a few minutes until all leaves are wilted.

 - Your stir-fried Sweet Potato leaves are all ready.